 3. The Executive Committee is required to draw up and adopt a budget, a balance-sheet, a statement of the foundation's income and expenditure and a report on the foundation's activities every year, within six months of the end of the financial year.

-4. The Executive Committee will send all the directors a copy of the annual accounts referred to in paragraph 3, and they will consider these annual accounts in the first meeting following the receipt of these documents.
+4. The Executive Committee will send all the Directors a copy of the annual accounts referred to in paragraph 3, and they will consider these annual accounts in the first meeting following the receipt of these documents.

-5. The documents referred to in paragraph 3 will be audited by an accountant, as described in section 393 of Book 2 of the Netherlands Civil Code, who will report to the Executive Committee on his findings and record the outcome of his audit in a statement.
+5. If required by law, the documents referred to in paragraph 3 will be audited by an accountant, as described in section 393 of Book 2 of the Netherlands Civil Code, who will report to the Executive Committee on his findings and record the outcome of his audit in a statement.

 6. The Executive Committee is required to keep all the documents referred to in the preceding paragraphs for a period of ten years.